Optimally fast incremental Manhattan plane embedding and planar tight span construction: Manhattan plane embedding

-As we show in Appendix~III, these conditions are necessary and sufficient for a rectangular complex to be embedded isometrically into the Manhattan plane, and may be tested in linear time.
-As a consequence, we have:
+As we show below, Conditions \ref{first-condition}--\ref{last-condition} are necessary and sufficient for an embedding of a rectangular complex in the Manhattan plane to be isometric.
+Condition~\ref{first-condition} depends on the specific embedding, but Conditions \ref{first-combinatorial-condition}--\ref{last-condition} are combinatorial in nature and may be tested in linear time for a given complex without regard for its embedding, as the next lemma shows.
+As we also show, a rectangular complex that obeys Conditions \ref{first-combinatorial-condition}--\ref{last-condition} always has an embedding that also obeys Condition~\ref{first-condition}, and this embedding may be found in linear time.

+\begin{lemma} It is possible to test whether a given rectangular complex obeys each of Conditions \ref{first-combinatorial-condition}--\ref{last-condition} in time linear in the number of features of the complex. \end{lemma}